 - Vincent gets 2 152.5 BIP

-You can not delegate, but you can also launch your very own masternode and start validating on Minter yourself.
-All the functionality in the network is carried by validators, it’s a very responsible role, therefore it requires a lot of skill and knowledge.
-If a validator signs transactions and generates blocks with false data, it receives severe penalties to the amount of coins it has generated in total, and in a case of double signing, it also gets a full unbond (reverse delegation) of all its coins, which become available again in 30 days.
+You can also launch your very own masternode and start validating Minter yourself.
+All the functionality on the network is maintained by validators.
+It’s a very responsible role that requires a lot of skill and knowledge.
+If a validator signs transactions and generates blocks with false data, it receives severe penalties to the amount of coins it has generated in total, and in case of double-signing, it also gets full unbonding (reverse delegation) of all of its coins, which become available again in 30 days.

 But that’s not all.
-To get on the list of active validators, you need to have an initial stake, since the amount of validators is limited and they’re determined by the size of their delegated stakes.
-To gather the required stake you either need to delegate BIP to the node yourself or convince the network that you are a competent, reliable and safe validator, and that you have plans to improve the network.
-That way you can acquire the initial support you need to begin validating.
-Otherwise you’d be wasting monetary and time resources.
+To get on the list of active validators, you need to have an initial stake since the number of validators is limited and they’re determined by the size of their delegated stakes.
+To gather the required stake, you either need to delegate BIP to the node yourself or convince the participants that you are a competent, reliable, and safe validator who has plans to improve the network.
+That way, you can acquire the initial support you need to begin validating.
+Otherwise, you’d be wasting monetary and time resources.

-Like we said before, the validator customizes the fee they’ll be getting from the total rewards.
+Like we’ve said before, the validator customizes the fee they’ll be getting from total rewards.
 It can be anywhere from 1% to 100%.
-10% automatically goes to DAO, 10% goes to the dev team, and the remaining 80% are up to you: you can have a 10% fee, so that 70% can be shared amongst your delegates, or you can set a 100% fee, then the delegates won’t get anything (but that wouldn’t be a smart thing to do, would it?)
+10% automatically goes to DAO, 10% goes to the dev team, and the remaining 80% is up to you: you can have a 10% fee so that 70% can be shared among your delegators, or you can set a 100% fee and then your delegators won’t get anything (but that wouldn’t be a smart thing to do, would it?)

 Validators get the opportunity to change their validation fee every 3 months.

-Traders’ income comes from buying cheap and selling high.
+Traders’ income comes from buying lower and selling higher.
 But these people are very important for the network, as traders specifically give liquidity to coins and assets.

 You can start trading here:

 Providing liquidity to a pool is another way to make money.
-On Minter, for trades (also called swaps), a 0.2% fee is taken and then distributed amongst the liquidity providers proportional to their share.
+On Minter, for trades (also called swaps), a 0.2% fee is taken and then distributed among liquidity providers proportionally to their share.

 Don’t forget about the concept of Impermanent Loss.

-Find out more about functional farming strategies on Minter here.
+Find out more about ongoing farming initiatives on Minter here.

-Farming is not only an additional motivation for providers, but also a way to lower potential impermanent losses, which are unavoidable in pools with volatile enough tokens.
+Farming is not only an additional motivation for providers, but also a way to lower potential impermanent losses, which are unavoidable in pools with tokens that experience sufficient volatility.
 More about this concept here.

 ➡️ Next section